bhagatsaurabh/flow-connect/README.md

 ```bash
 npm run docs:build
 ```

 <br/>

 ## Local development

-Local development setup is under /dev with prebuilt tools that provides different views.
+All the local development setup is pre-configured under `/dev` with tools that provides seamless development experience.

 <img width="600" alt="FlowConnect logo" src="./media/dev.png" />

 <br/>

-- Create a new script that you want to test in dev/scripts/examples
+- Create a new script that you want to test in `dev/scripts/examples`

 - Run local developement setup

 ```bash
 npm run dev
 ```

 - All the scripts defined in above directory will be available to test

 ## Feedback

 Feel free to send any feedback on <saurabhbhagat98die@gmail.com>

 <br/>